-7.1.1 Version Number(s) CAs operating under this CPS ssue X.509 v3 Certificates (populate version field with integer "2").
+7.1.1 Version Numbers IdenTrust issues X.509 v3 Certificates with version field populated with integer "2").
 7.1.1.1 Serial Number Unique serial number for Certificate.
 For all Certificates, IdenTrust generates a non-sequential serial number that exhibits at least 20 bits of entropy.
-7.1.2 Certificate Extensions Certificate extensions used are compliant with IETF RFC 5280 and include but are not limited to: authority key identifier, subject key identifier, key usage, extended key usage, certificate policies, subjectAalternativeNname, authority information access, CRL distribution points, and basic constraints (Root CA and CA Certificates).
+7.1.2 Certificate Extensions Certificate extensions used are compliant with IETF RFC 5280 and include but are not limited to: authority key identifier, subject key identifier, key usage, extended key usage, certificate policies, subjectAalternativeNname,

+authority information access, CRL distribution points, and basic constraints (Root CA and CA Certificates).

 7.1.2.1 Certificate Policies The certificatePolicies extension is populated in all Certificates that are Issued by the Root CA with one or more of the OIDs in Section 1.2.2.

 One or more of these OIDs are included in the CertificatePolicies extension of Certificates that are Issued to Subscribers.
 The CertificatePolicies extension is set to non-critical.

 7.1.2.2 Policy Constraints The Policy Constraints extension in Certificates that are Issued by the Root CA to Subordinate CAs is not populated.

-7.1.2.3 Critical Extensions The following Certificate extensions are marked as critical: Cross Certificate Key Usage Policy Constraints Basic Constraints Name Constraints Inhibit anyPolicy Root CA Certificate
+7.1.2.3 Critical Extensions The following Certificate extensions are marked as critical:

+Cross Certificate

+Key Usage

+Policy Constraints

+Basic Constraints

+Name Constraints

+Inhibit anyPolicy

+Root CA Certificate

+Key Usage

+Basic Constraints

+Subordinate CA Certificate

+Key Usage

+Basic Constraints

+Subscriber Signing Certificate

+Key Usage

+Subscriber Encryption Certificate

+Key Usage

+Non-PIV-I Identity Certificate

+Key Usage

+Non-PIV-I Card Authentication Certificate

+Key Usage

+Extended Key Usage

+PIV-I Authentication (Identity) Certificate Subscriber

+Key Usage

+PIV-I Signing Certificate